df-mcserver/DFSmpPlus/README.md

 > [!WARNING]
 > NOT INTENDED FOR PERSONAL USE
-> This plugin is built for a very specific use case, and you may need to modify the source code in order to make the plugin work.
+> This plugin is built for a very specific use case, and you may need to modify the source code in order to make the plugin work for you.
 > I will not help you if you try to use this plugin.
 The code here is provided as-is.

 > [!WARNING]